owntone/owntone-server/docs/advanced/outputs-alsa.md

 * more descriptive rather than being a card number
 * consistent for USB numeration - USB ALSA devices may not have the same card number across reboots/reconnects

-The ALSA device information required for configuration the server can be deterined using `aplay`, as described in the rest of this document, but OwnTone can also assist; when configured to log at `INFO` level the following information is provided during startup:
+The ALSA device information required for configuration the server can be determined using `aplay`, as described in the rest of this document, but OwnTone can also assist; when configured to log at `INFO` level the following information is provided during startup:

 ```
 laudio: Available ALSA playback mixer(s) on hw:0 CARD=Intel (HDA Intel): 'Master' 'Headphone' 'Speaker' 'PCM' 'Mic' 'Beep'
 laudio: Available ALSA playback mixer(s) on hw:1 CARD=E30 (E30): 'E30 '
 laudio: Available ALSA playback mixer(s) on hw:2 CARD=Seri (Plantronics Blackwire 3210 Seri): 'Sidetone' 'Headset'
 ```

 The `CARD=` string is the alternate ALSA name for the device and can be used in place of the traditional `hw:x` name.

 On this machine the server reports that it can see the onboard HDA Intel sound card and two additional sound cards: a Topping E30 DAC and a Plantronics Headset which are both USB devices.
 We can address the first ALSA device as `hw:0` or `hw:CARD=Intel` or `hw:Intel` or `plughw:Intel`, the second ALSA device as `hw:1` or `hw:E30` and so forth.
 The latter 2 devices being on USB will mean that `hw:1` may not always refer to `hw:E30` and thus in such a case using the alternate name is useful.